-- The upgraded electronic system of the GMRT features a variable attenuator (HMC472LP4) which supports 0-31.5 dB variable attenuation in steps of 0.5 dB (accuracy 0.25 dB, or 1.5%) in the RF chain of the antennas. - We change the attenuation values of the above: - The attenuator values will be changed (i) depending on change of source.
-The magnitudes of changes are determined initially by Power equalising to the same power level on each of the sources and the calibrators using the from the GMRT wide-band backend (GWB).
+- uGMRT features a variable attenuator (HMC472LP4) which supports 0-31.5 dB variable attenuation in steps of 0.5 dB (accuracy 0.25 dB, or 1.5%) in the RF chain of the antennas. - We change the attenuation values of the above: - The attenuator values will be changed (i) depending on change of source.
+The magnitudes of changes are determined initially by equalising Total Power to the same level on each of the sources and the calibrators using data the from the GMRT wide-band backend (GWB).